osnas/epidose/README.md

 _extra-vars_
 * password_of_the_epidose_eduroam_account is the password of the the Eduroam account set up for Epidose.
+Remove it if you don't own one.

+Keep in mind that the execution of the above Ansible will take several minutes to finish.

 ## Running the client code